 Page of Coins - Pages are associated with Coins, the suit that deals with yourself.
 This card represents the Earth aspects within the element Earth.
 After the Ace, representing the element Earth in all its splendor, it is the Page of Coins that is closest to the element Earth.
 The card represents its most inner characteristics.
 The Page of Coins is a young person very busy with himself, who has very little eye for the external world around him.
-He does not need many friends, typical one or two are more than sufficient.
+He does not need to have many friends, typical one or two are more than sufficient.
 He is occupied with his own future and with improving himself.
-The Page of Coins is an independent person, maybe a born business man or a future farmer labouring his own fields.
+The Page of Coins is an independent person, maybe a born businessman or a future farmer laboring his own fields.

 Page of Swords - The Page of Swords stands for a young person seeking for knowledge.
 He might be a very devoted student, mostly he is doing well at school.
-This knowledge he is looking for will help him to understand the world and to understand the facts.
-He (or she) is the kind of child parents are proud of, giving no problems and doing their best at school.
-The Page of Swords is a typical student, and his futur might be in education, or why not, in justice.
+This knowledge he is looking for will help him to understand the world and to learn the facts.
+He (or she) is the kind of child that parents are proud of, giving no problems and doing their best at school.
+The Page of Swords is a typical student, and his future might be in education, or why not, in justice.

 Here we see something very interesting.
 The Pages of Coins and Cups are female and the Pages of Swords and Batons are male.
-This confirmes our earlier conclusion that Coins and Cups have female and Swords and Batons male characteristics.
+This confirms our earlier conclusion that Coins and Cups have female and Swords and Batons male characteristics.
 The Tarocchi da Bologna was not the only deck who used this principle, we find it also on the Budapest sheets, on the Rosenwald sheets and on the Minchiate deck.
 All these decks were created in the region around Bologna and Florence.
 However, it is not a characteristic for all decks from this region, the Tarocchini of Giuseppe Mitelli for example, also created in Bologna, has only male Pages.

 The French decks used the Pages in a complete different way to give some information about the structure of the Tarot deck.
 Have a look at the next figure, that is derived from the Tarot of Jean Noblet, created around 1657 in Paris.
-For the ease of understanding we put the Conjurer (le Bateleur) in the center of the figure.
+For the ease of understanding, we put the Conjurer (le Bateleur) in the center of the figure.